JackieC2027/ShoeWebScraping/README.md

 # Shoe Web Scraping

 The Jordan Shoe Scraper is a Python script that scrapes tweets from the Twitter account "SneakerShouts" to find tweets related to Jordan shoes.
-As an avid shoe collector, I wanted to automate the process of finding
+As an avid shoe collector, I wanted to automate the process of finding new Jordan releases, as these tend to be “sniped” or electronically bought by bots on Twitter.
+Ensuring that the news in released on a daily basis, I can be one of the first users to access, view, and act on the tweets from this credible shoe news Twitter page.

 # Prerequisites
 <h3>Python 3.6 or higher</h3>